edcarp/python-novice-esces/_episodes/03-matplotlib.md

 {: .challenge}

-## does this bit make any sense for our data?
+#FAO LUCY: does this bit make any sense for our data?
+Can we still include a drawstyle example?

 > ## Drawing Straight Lines
 >